Skip to Content

 Mandalay Bay Tram

-This free tram on the south end of the Strip connects Mandalay Bay, Luxor, and Excalibur.
-Note that when departing Mandalay Bay heading north, the tram makes stops at both Luxor and Excalibur, however, if traveling south from Excalibur, the tram skips Luxor and only stops at Mandalay Bay.
+This option connects Mandalay Bay, Luxor, and Excalibur.
+Note that when departing Mandalay Bay heading north, the tram stops at both Luxor and Excalibur, however, if traveling south from Excalibur, it skips Luxor and stops only at Mandalay Bay.

 The tram hours of operation are as follows:

-The tram is rarely crowded and offers the comfort of air conditioning.
-If you don’t mind walking but want to avoid the heat, there is also an enclosed walkway that also connects the three resorts.
+The tram is rarely crowded and is air-conditioned.
+If you don’t mind walking but want to avoid the heat, there is also an enclosed walkway that connects the three resorts.

-Stops can be found at Excalibur right next to the Strip, outside in front of Luxor’s sphinx, and inside Mandalay Bay.
+Stops are located at Excalibur right next to the Strip, outside in front of Luxor’s sphinx, and inside Mandalay Bay.

 Las Vegas Monorail

 Stops along the monorail system include Sahara, Westgate, the Las Vegas Convention Center, Harrah’s/Linq, Flamingo, Horseshoe/Paris, and MGM Grand.
-At a cost of $5 one way, the monorail is a pretty cheap way to cover some ground.
+At just $6 for a ride, the monorail is a pretty cheap way to cover some ground.

 See Also: